TeselaGen/teselagen-manual/chp/chp4/chp4_1.md

 ###### Sequence library

-The first thing you'll see upon logging in TeselaGen is the dashboard.
+The first thing you'll see upon logging in to TeselaGen is the dashboard.
 This is a jumping-off point for anything you'd like to do within the app.
 There are shortcuts allowing you to create a new project, a new sequence, or to get help on how to use our software.
 There is also a summary view of the data you have saved, with a count of your projects, parts, designs, and DNA sequences.

 In the sequence library you can find a repository of DNA sequences that the user has uploaded to the server.
 Sequences represent any piece of DNA, whether it's a plasmid you have in the fridge or a construct you intend to produce with an assembly.